datacarpentry/archive-datacarpentry/lessons/excel/ecology-examples/06-data-formats-caveats.md

 ![Issue with importing csv format](../../../img/csv-mistake.png)

-The value for *taxa* was split into two columns (instead of being put in one column `D`).
+The value for 'taxa' was split into two columns (instead of being put in one column `D`).
 This can propagate to a number of further errors.
 For example, the "extra" column will be interpreted as a column with many missing values (and without a proper header!).
 In addition to that, the value in column `D` for the record in row 3 (so the one where the value for 'taxa' contained the comma) is now incorrect.

 ### Dealing with commas as part of data values in `*.csv` files